 Filling gaps in the healthcare workforce

-Among our healthcare worker training initiatives, Touch facilitates external clinical rotations for Bugando students.
-Accompanied by Bugando faculty, students train at Treat & Train’s smaller hospitals and gain valuable hands-on patient experience.
+Among our healthcare worker training initiatives, Touch facilitated external clinical rotations for Bugando students.
+Accompanied by Bugando faculty, students train at Treat & Train’s smaller hospitals and gain valuable hands-on patient experience and have an increased willingness to work at rural remote health facilities in the future.
 These participating Treat & Train hospitals are short-staffed, so the presence of Bugando students and faculty also provides patients with much needed care.
 Read more about our healthcare worker training.

 Building the fundamentals of a healthcare facility